Adri-Antanon/bemobile-technical-test/README.md

 ## `npm run lint`

-It allows you to review the code and show you, if there are any, any errors in it.
+It allows you to review the code and show you if there are any errors in it.